twinpixel/scent_mate/README.md

 # Scent Mate

-A Flutter application that suggests personalized fragrances based on user preferences.
+An experimental Flutter application that suggests personalized fragrances based on user preferences.
+This project is part of a vibe coding experiment, where the focus is on creating an immersive and intuitive fragrance discovery experience.

+## 🚀 Live Demo

+A live version of the application is available at: [https://twinpixel.github.io/scent_mate/](https://twinpixel.github.io/scent_mate/)

+## 🎨 Vibe Coding Experiment

+This project is an exploration of:
+- Creating an immersive user experience through scent-based interactions
+- Experimenting with AI-powered personalization
+- Building a multi-sensory digital experience
+- Exploring the intersection of technology and sensory perception

 ## Features